iheartradio/Henson/docs/callbacks.rst

 =========

-Henson operates on messages through a series of :func:`asyncio.coroutine` callbacks.
-Each serves a unique purpose.
+Henson operates on messages through a series of :func:`asyncio.coroutine` callback functions.
+Each callback type serves a unique purpose.

 ``callback``
 ============